cchitsiang/awesome-stars/README.md

 - [wulkano/Aperture](https://github.com/wulkano/Aperture) - Record the screen on macOS
 - [ReactiveCocoa/reactiveswift-composable-architecture](https://github.com/ReactiveCocoa/reactiveswift-composable-architecture) - A library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.
 - [Jinxiansen/SwiftUI](https://github.com/Jinxiansen/SwiftUI) - `SwiftUI` Framework  Learning and Usage Guide. 🚀
-- [kofigumbs/multi](https://github.com/kofigumbs/multi) - Create a custom, lightweight macOS app from a group of websites
+- [kofigumbs/multi](https://github.com/kofigumbs/multi) - Create custom, lightweight macOS apps from websites
 - [behrad-kzm/BEKCurveTabbar](https://github.com/behrad-kzm/BEKCurveTabbar) - Full Customizable Tabbar with IBInspectables
 - [peripheryapp/periphery](https://github.com/peripheryapp/periphery) - A tool to identify unused code in Swift projects.
 - [pointfreeco/swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) - A library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.